-1.22.
-A block is defined as the set of facts of a component that are part of the same concept arrangement pattern.
+1.23.
+A block is defined as the set of facts of a fragment that are part of the same concept arrangement pattern.

-Recall that a component is defined as a part of a full report, a fragment of a full report.
-Every component can be broken down into one or many blocks.
-Therefore, a component is made up of some set of one or more blocks.
+Recall that a fragment is defined as a part of a full report, a fragment of a full report.
+Every fragment can be broken down into one or many fact sets.
+Therefore, a fragment is made up of some set of one or more fact sets.